ekamperi/ekamperi.github.io/_posts/2021-04-14-longest-non-repeating-substring.md

 ### The horrible solution

-My first attempt resulted in the following readable yet completely horrible, complexity-wise, solution.
-The `rep()` function is good actually, and we will be using it in the other solutions as well.
-It makes use of a dictionary to keep track whether the next character has been already seen inside a substring.
-It has the advantage that we iterate only once the substring, so it's $$\mathcal{O}(N)$$ time complexity.
-Had we used a nested loop to seek for repeating characters, that would lead us to $$\mathcal{O}(N^2)$$ complexity from the get go!
+My first attempt resulted in the following readable yet absolutely horrible, complexity-wise, solution.
+The `rep()` function is good, actually, and we will be using it in the other solutions as well.
+It uses a dictionary to track whether the next character has already been seen inside a substring.
+It has the advantage that it iterates only once the substring, so it's $$\mathcal{O}(N)$$ time complexity.
+Had we used a nested loop to search for repeating characters, that would lead us to $$\mathcal{O}(N^2)$$ complexity from the get-go!

-So, the following algorithm starts with the full string and checks whether it has any repeating characters in it.
+So, the following algorithm starts with the entire string and checks whether it has any repeating characters.
 If it doesn't, then this is the longest substring of length N!
-Return its length and we are done.
-If it has repeating characters though, we slice it into two N-1 substrings.
-If the repeating characters are located in only one out of the two, then we know that the other one is the longest substring with length N-1.
-Return immediately and we are done.
-Last, if there are repeating characters in both the substrings of length N-1, we need to dig deeper and therefore we return the maximum of the longest substring of these two substrings.
+Return its length, and we are done.
+If it has repeating characters, though, we slice it into two N-1 substrings.
+If the repeating characters are located in only one out of the two, we know that the other is the longest substring with a length N-1.
+Return it immediately, and we are done.
+Last, if there are repeating characters in both the substrings of length N-1, we need to dig deeper, and therefore we return the maximum length of the substring contained in these two substrings.

 {% highlight python %}
 {% raw %}